MikeBishop/origin-fed-up/draft-bishop-httpbis-origin-fed-up.md

 > (possibly using the "status_request" TLS extension {{?RFC6066}}) showing that
 > the certificate was not revoked.

 These mitigations are assuredly helpful in assuring general certificate validity, but they fail to fully prevent attacks from misissued or compromised certificates.
+In particular, a certificate which is fraudulently obtained or compromised can remain usable by an attacker for nearly two weeks.

 ## Certificate Transparency {#ct}